 Location & Accommodations:

-This program is held on Northwestern University's Evanston campus, at the James L. Allen Center.
+This program is held on Northwestern University's Evanston campus, at the Global Hub.

-Hotel Information: Participants are responsible for booking their hotel accommodations during their stay.
+Hotel Information: Participants are responsible for booking their hotel accommodations and getting to and from campus each day.

 Cost: The tuition for this program is $1,150 per person, which includes meals and program materials.
 There is a 30% Kellogg Alumni Discount for qualified applicants and scholarships are available for those working in the nonprofit sector.